Puppet Theatre Barge: History

 Gren Middleton and Juliet Rogers formed Movingstage Marionette Company in 1979.
-After a couple of years touring marionette shows, Middleton and Rogers bought an old 80 ft Thames lighter of riveted iron construction, built in the 1930s and converted it into a double-bridge string marionette theatre.
+After a couple of years touring marionette shows, Middleton and Rogers bought an old 80-ft Thames lighter of riveted iron construction, built in the 1930s and converted it into a double-bridge string marionette theatre.

 The Puppet Theatre Barge was opened to the public on 28 January 1982 at Camden Lock in north London.
 Its first performance was The Rhyme of the Ancient Mariner, by Samuel Taylor Coleridge.In 1988, the barge moved to the basin at Little Venice, near Paddington.

 The first two summer tours, in 1982 and 1983, were undertaken up the Grand Union Canal, performing at Pitstone Wharf in Buckinghamshire, over the Tring summit.
 From 1984 until 2008 the barge toured every summer up the River Thames, performing daily shows as far upstream as Sandford-on-Thames, near Oxford.
 Over the years, the barge staged performances at Abingdon, Wallingford, Reading, Henley-upon-Thames, Marlow, Cliveden, Windsor and Walton-upon-Thames.

-In 1995, Juliet Rogers designed News Bunny, the station mascot for the short-lived UK TV Station LIVE TV.
+In 1995, Juliet Rogers designed News Bunny, the station mascot for the short-lived UK TV station L!VE TV.

-Since 2009, the barge has put on shows in Little Venice from October to June and spent the summer months, between mid-July and mid-October moored at Richmond-upon-Thames.
+Since 2009, the barge has put on shows in Little Venice from October to June and spent the summer months, between mid-July and mid-October, moored at Richmond-upon-Thames.
 Three generations of the Middleton family are involved in running the theatre.

 In 2017, theatre critic Darren Luke Mawdsley visited the Puppet Theatre Barge to watch The Flight of Babuscha Baboon.
-He described his visit as, '...a pleasure; an example of the rich and diverse arts offering that our fabulous city has to offer.'
+He described his visit as '...a pleasure; an example of the rich and diverse arts offering that our fabulous city has to offer'.

 On 17 October 2020, the Puppet Theatre Barge received a grant of £52,352 from the Culture Recovery Fund to support a staged reopening following its closure during the COVID-19 pandemic.